appwrite/appwrite/README.md

 ### Services

 * [**Account**](https://appwrite.io/docs/account) - Manage current user authentication and account.
-Track and manage the user sessions, devices, sigin methods, and security audit log.
+Track and manage the user sessions, devices, sigin methods, and security logs.
 * [**Users**](https://appwrite.io/docs/users) - Manage and list all project users when in admin mode.
 * [**Teams**](https://appwrite.io/docs/teams) - Manage and group users in teams.
 Manage memberships, invites and user roles within a team.
 * [**Database**](https://appwrite.io/docs/database) - Manage database collections and documents.
 Read, create, update and delete documents and filter lists of documents collections using an advanced filter with graph-like capabilities.